Hi, my name is Jackie and I’m the founder of HomeSchool ThinkTank and the host of the HomeSchool ThinkTank Parenting Podcast.

 Listen to the HomeSchool ThinkTank Parenting Podcast

-My weekly podcast reaches parents in over 50 countries around the world.
+My weekly podcast reaches parents in over 80 countries around the world.
 Join us for the information and inspiration that homeschooling parents are looking for.
-You can listen to the podcast on your favorite podcast player or on Apple Podcasts or Spotify.
-This is Episode #24.

 Who Can Homeschool Their Kids?

 Let’s get straight to the point, then we’ll get to the bigger picture.
 If you live in the United States, it’s likely that you can homeschool your children.
 To homeschool legally, you’ll probably need a high school diploma or G.E.D. to homeschool your kids.

 You Can Homeschool Your Kids!
 Let’s Talk About Your Confidence

 Now, let’s set the legalities of homeschooling aside for a moment and talk about your real concerns.
 The actual problem you might be having revolves around your confidence in your ability to homeschool your kids.
 Whether you have a high school diploma or a PhD, the thought of being completely responsible for your child’s education can cause any parent a bit of angst.